 Timely too, that this figure looks to be waking, out of some kind of coma, having been dormant for a time, echoes perhaps of what we’ve all been going through these past months.

 In searching for peace and contentment in his life, Patrick came across Vipassana Meditation in 1989.
 Over the years of practising this profound technique it became apparent that a great beneficial change had come about, not only in his daily life but also in his sculpture.
 In integrating the technique into his life, it was to become the basis for all his work by freeing up the mind allows a natural flow of creativity to occur.

-As a sculptural artist currently studying for an MA Fine Art, Emily’s practice explores several avenues including themes around value, heritage, myth and narrative within the context of the object.
+Emily’s practice explores several avenues including themes around value, heritage, myth and narrative within the context of the object.
 Her work is often site-specific and uses fragments of memory and ambiguous forms.

 Caroline is a conceptual artist and poet, particularly drawn site-specific artwork embodied within landscape.